agilepro/software-craftsmanship/docs/Coding/Optimization/test-exceptional-conditions-first.md

 When writing code, you naturally want the code to be readable so it can be maintained easily.
 Generally, you try to [reduce the cognitive load](https://agiletribe.purplehillsbooks.com/2011/10/29/19-reduce-cognitive-load/), and one recommendation is to handle exception cases that might occur up front, in a small, localized block of code, before falling through to the main block of logic.

-Try to keep the test for the error, and the response exception located closely together.  don’t spread this across a routine by having the test high in a routine, and the response far down.
+Try to keep the test for the error, and the response exception located closely together.  don't spread this across a routine by having the test high in a routine, and the response far down.

 If there is a condition that must be met for a block of code, consider what happens when that condition is not met.
 If the ELSE is only going to be an exception throw, then you can structure the code to be more readable by expressing the opposite condition, throwing an exception up front, and then continuing the logic.